ZianeA/AutoScan/README.md

 # Codebar-Reader
-A stocktake & barcode scanner app for inventory management.
-It facilitate the scanning of equipment and assets within a business or an organization.
-It's designed to work both offline and online.
+An asset  tracking  and  barcode  scanner  app  for  fixed  asset  management.
+It facilitate the scanning and tracking of equipment and assets within a business or an organization.
+Designed to work both offline and online.

 # Functionality
 The app starts by prompting the user to enter his or her username and password.
 This is so we can identify the person performing the scanning.